 GIS provides geographical representation of data in the City of Little Rock with a computer mapping system.
 GIS uses a graphical database representing most features that can be seen in aerial photography.
 This is used with other records and databases containing information about such things as the City's demographics, locations of various buildings, Police and Fire districts, and infrastructure for mapping and analysis related to needs of the City of Little Rock.

 Much of this information is now easily accessible through Online Web Based Applications from the following link to the main page.
 Applications such as these bring a great deal of information straight to the Citizens of Little Rock in an interactive format which if fairly simple to navigate.

 GIS has proven to be a useful management tool and allows Public Works to easily produce a large quantity of specialized information about the City of Little Rock.
 Public Works is a founding member of PAGIS, the Pulaski Area Geographic Information System, a countywide consortium with mutual interests in operation of a GIS.

 Special Programs coordinates public information programs for the Public Works Department.
 Information about Public Works services is disseminated to citizens and community groups facilitating a better understanding of Public Works, and encouraging citizens to use the wealth of resources the Department has to offer.
-Brochures, informational packets, this web page and the Public Works Resources Guide, both in printed form and online, are a few of the tools used for customer relations and public information.
+Brochures and informational packets, both in printed form and online, are a few of the tools used for customer relations and public information.